Back to Medals and Decorations of Israel

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the ribbon.

-Presentation of the ribbon started in 1981.
-Look here for samples of the award document
+Presentation of the ribbon began in 1981.
+Look here for samples of the award document and versions of the ribbon.

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the ribbon.

-Presentation of the ribbon started in 1981.
-Look here for ribbon versions, the award document and the award ceremony
+The presentation of the ribbon began in 1981.
+Look here for ribbon versions, the award document and the award ceremony.

 a) those who were members of the Haganah organization for a period of at least six months between 1920 and the Day of Independence of Israel.